hannahakhtar/project-1/README.md

   }, 2500)
 }
 ```
 In order for the bomb to move down the grid, the classList was removed from the bombStartPosition, reassigned and then added to the bombStartPosition below.
-The interval bombOnMove determined that moveBomb function would be evaluated every 100 milliseconds.
+The interval bombOnMove determined that moveBomb function would be evaluated every 100ms.

 ```js
 function moveBomb() {